Psychosocial hazard mitigation

 Suggested actions are based on research or practice that can help mitigate the risk of psychosocial hazards shown.
 In most cases, free resources are provided to help you move forward with or without additional funding.

-What follows is an independent interpretation by Workplace Strategies for Mental Health of how you might use hazard identification to inform your approach to psychological health and safety.
-The results in your Guarding Minds at Work employee survey will point to employee concerns related to these psychosocial hazards but will not identify the specific individuals or circumstances involved.
+What follows is an independent interpretation by Workplace Strategies for Mental Health.
+It shares how you might use hazard identification to inform your approach to psychological health and safety (PHS).
+The results in your Guarding Minds at Work employee survey will point to employee concerns related to these psychosocial hazards.
+The results won’t identify the specific individuals or circumstances involved.

-There are many ways to understand the underlying sources of harm, but the most critical is a discussion with employees about the issues identified.
-Employees can also be a great source of solutions relevant to their unique working conditions.
-Many resources are available to help guide and support a facilitated employee discussion such as the On the agenda workshop series.
-Some long-term strategies can include improving leadership skills as well as the emotional intelligence and resilience of both individuals and teams.
+There are many ways to understand the underlying sources of harm.
+The most critical is a discussion with employees about the issues identified.
+Employees can also be a great source for solutions that apply to their specific working conditions.
+Many resources are available to help guide and support a facilitated employee discussion.
+The On the agenda workshop series is a great place to start.
+Some long-term strategies can include improving leadership skills as as well as the emotional intelligence and resilience of both individuals and teams.

-The Guarding Minds employee survey statements are mostly written in the positive to contribute to solution-based thinking and avoid creating dissatisfaction among the employees who respond.
-The psychosocial hazards, which are necessarily written in the negative, do not appear in the employee survey.
-They are provided exclusively for the employer to consider potential risks of not addressing psychological health and safety.
+The Guarding Minds employee survey statements are mostly written in the positive.
+This contributes to solution-based thinking and avoids creating dissatisfaction from employees who respond.
+The psychosocial hazards, which are necessarily written in the negative, don’t appear in the employee survey.
+They are provided only for the employer to consider potential risks of not addressing PHS.

 Bullying/harassment